 Whether it’s going on walks, playing fetch, or just being there when we need a cuddle, dogs are always ready and willing to lend a helping paw.
 It’s no wonder they’re considered man’s best friend.

-On the other hand, though, dogs do some really weird things like chasing their tales, biting us in the swimming pool, and barking at nothing.
+On the other hand, though, dogs do some really weird things like chasing their tales, biting us in the swimming pool, moving their beds, and even barking at nothing.
 But even these funny habits can’t take away from how wonderful dogs truly are.

 Our male dog had the odd habit of moving and dragging his blanket around.
 Sometimes dogs do these things because there is something wrong.
 Other times they are up to no good and then there are the times they are just being silly dogs.

 So, about dogs dragging their blankets around?
 Why does my dog drag his blanket around?
 The behavior likely boils down to one of several possibilities: Your dog is making a comfortable bed, claiming territory, nesting, hunting, playing, imitating other dogs, needing something to do, looking for a better place to sleep, or acting on scavenger instincts.